 Accidents on the Job

 Sprains, strains and tears are generally the most common injuries to workers.
 The largest number of injuries is caused by contact with objects or equipment, followed closely by overexertion.
-In the most recent statistics published by the U.S. Department of Labor, there were over 3 million non-fatal workplace injuries reported in 2012.
-Of these, just over half were serious enough to result in days away from work, job transfer, or work restrictions.
+In the most recent statistics published by the U.S. Department of Labor, there were around 2.8 million non-fatal workplace injuries reported in 2017.
+Of these, about 40% were serious enough to result in days away from work, job transfer, or work restrictions.

 Many times we find that the injured worker was denied payment of correct wages while out of work, put back to work before ready, or otherwise treated unfairly.
 An experienced workers compensation attorney can deal with the complexity of the Act and can work within the system to ensure that all rights and benefits are paid to the injured worker.
 Brinkley Walser Stoner is a strong advocate for the injured worker in North Carolina.
 There is no charge for an initial consultation.